Is your rental income at risk?

 Evicting your tenants and trying to regain possession of your property can often be a costly battle.
 When you take out Legal Expenses & Rent Guarantee insurance with Rentguard, you off-set some of the risk attached with tenants defaulting on rental payments whilst still occupying your property.

-- A 12 month policy term with an excess - the excess is defined as an amount equal to two (2) months’ Rent
+- A 12 month policy term with no excess

 - A mediation service is available during the claims process